Table of Contents

 In fact it has been known , over the years that things like screws and bolts, even a chicken bone and a screwdriver have been found embedded in a tyres structure, eventually giving the tyre owner problems.

-So contaminating the adhesive that helps to vulcanise the tyre layers together.
-If dust gets in then the tyre will eventually crack or start to form a bubble due to tyre separation.
+contaminating the adhesive that helps to vulcanise the tyre layers together.
+If dust gets in, then the tyre will eventually crack or start to form a bubble due to tyre separation.
 Other problems can be found with the steel belt.
-They can form rust and corrosion which can be evidence that there has been some sort of moisture contamination, during manufacture.
+They can form rust and corrosion, which can be evidence that there has been some sort of moisture contamination during manufacture.

 Tyre makers can now tell what a more specific problem may be. of moisture contamination during manufacturing.
 Bare wire is an indication of a manufacturing adhesion defect.
 Brassy wire is a strong indication that there has been an adhesive left out altogether.

-These images can be taken of any exposed surfaces as quickly after the problem has been discovered especially if this is required as evidence in an accident case.
+These images can be taken of any exposed surfaces as quickly as possible after the problem has been discovered, especially if this is required as evidence in an accident case.

 Tyre tread separation can be detected at an early stage